YishaiHezi/LocatorShell/README.md

 >>> python server.py

-4. Now, any client on any computer on the same LAN can open a cmd and run:
+4. Now, any client on any computer on the same LAN of the server can open a cmd and run:

 >>> python client.py